Sharp decay characterization for partially dissipative hyperbolic systems of balance laws: Decay character theory of linear systems

-The theory of decay characters was first introduced by Bjorland and Schonbek in \cite{bjorland1}, and further developed by Niche and Schonbek in \cite{niche1}, with the motivation of obtaining sharp upper and lower bound estimates for the $L^2$-norm of solutions to a large class of linear diffusive systems with Fourier multiplier.
-This theory, in fact, has been successfully applied to the heat equation, the Navier-Stokes equations \cite{bjorland1}, the quasi-geostrophic equations \cite{niche1} and so on.
-Brandolese \cite{brandolese1} modified the original notion of decay character a little bit, which allows in particular to get the two-sided decay bounds of $L^2$ estimates \eqref{ch2} if and only if the initial data belong to the suitable subset of Besov spaces.
-Here, we focus on the $L^{p}$ decay characterization from above and below for solutions to the diffusive system \eqref{lineardis}.
-First of all, we need the following estimates for the semi-group $e^{t\mathcal{L} }$ of \eqref{lineardis} restricted to functions with compact support away from the origin in Fourier variables.
+The theory of decay characters was first introduced by Bjorland and Schonbek in \cite{bjorland1}, and further developed by Niche and Schonbek in \cite{niche1}, with the motivation of obtaining sharp upper and lower decay bounds for the $L^2$-norm of solutions to a large class of linear diffusive systems with Fourier multiplier.
+This theory, in fact, has been successfully applied to the heat equation, the Navier–Stokes equations \cite{bjorland1}, the quasi-geostrophic equations \cite{niche1} and so on.
+Brandolese \cite{brandolese1} slightly modified the original notion of decay character, which allows, in particular, for obtaining the two-sided decay bounds of $L^2$ estimates \eqref{ch2} if and only if the initial data belong to the suitable subset of Besov spaces.
+Recently, Brandolese et al. \cite{BSXZ} have developed the theory of decay characters for compressible Navier-Stokes equations.
+Here, we are interested in establishing $L^{p}$ estimates from above and below for solutions to the diffusive system \eqref{lineardis}.
+We need the following estimates for the semigroup $e^{t\mathcal{L} }$ of \eqref{lineardis} restricted to functions with compact support away from the origin in Fourier variables.

-\begin{lemma} Let $1\leq p\leq \infty$, and $f$ be a tempered distribution such that $\operatorname{Supp}\mathcal{F}(f)$ is in the annulus $\lambda \mathcal{C}$, where $\mathcal{C}=\{\xi\in\mathbb{R}^{d}:~0<a_{1}<|\xi|<a_{2}<\infty\}$ and $ \lambda>0$.
+\begin{lemma} Let $1\leq p\leq \infty$, and $f$ be a tempered distribution such that $\operatorname{Supp}\mathcal{F}(f)$ is in the annulus $\lambda \mathcal{C}$, where $\mathcal{C}\coloneqq\{\xi\in\mathbb{R}^{d}~:~0<a_{1}<|\xi|<a_{2}<\infty\}$ and $ \lambda>0$.
 Then, for all $t>0$ it holds that

 where $c_{0}, C_{0}$, $r_{0}$, $R_{0}>0$ are positive constants independent of $\lambda$ and $t$. \end{lemma}

 \begin{proof} The upper bound in \eqref{lowupper} is now classical (see Theorem 2.34 in \cite{bahouri1} or Lemma 3.3 in \cite{brandolese1}), so it suffices to show the lower bound in \eqref{lowupper}.
 Without loss of generality, we focus on the case that $\lambda=1$.